splunk/splunk-sdk-csharp-pcl/README.md

 ## Compatibility

-The Splunk SDK for C# version 2.x is a rewrite of the 1.x SDK, and introduces completely new APIs.
+The Splunk Enterprise SDK for C# version 2.x is a rewrite of the 1.x SDK, and introduces completely new APIs.

->**Important**: Applications built with Splunk SDK for C# version 1.x will not recompile using Splunk SDK for C# version 2.xf.__
+>**Important**: Applications built with Splunk Enterprise SDK for C# version 1.x will not recompile using Splunk Enterprise SDK for C# version 2.xf.__

-Splunk SDK for C# version 2.x includes a subset of the capability in version 1.0 of the SDK, and focuses on the most common customer scenarios.
+Splunk Enterprise SDK for C# version 2.x includes a subset of the capability in version 1.0 of the SDK, and focuses on the most common customer scenarios.
 The major focus areas are _search_, _search jobs_, _configuration_, and _modular inputs_.

 The areas that are covered are:
 * Login